We've teamed up with View Virtually to create these 3D recreations of our main displays:

 You can watch recordings of some of our live events here:

-Curator Matthew Jarron has made a series of videos during the lockdown showcasing some of the highlights of our collections:
+Curator Matthew Jarron made a series of videos during the first lockdown showcasing some of the highlights of our collections:

 Our YouTube channel also features artists' videos, films from past exhibitions and more.
 More artists' films can also be found on our Vimeo channel.

 As we're unable to do the Public Art & Design walking tours we had planned for Dundee Month of Design 2020, we're recreating them virtually using Google Streetview.
-Look out for more tours coming soon!
+Look out for more tours in the future!